magnolia-community/react-area51-alpha/README.md

 * react-app
   * `npm start`
   * Opens running app in a browser.
+  * Depends on the `MagnoliaReactArea51.js` library.

 **Deploy:**

-To check the react-app in the Magnolia page editor, deploy the app to Magnolia by running:
+To apply the changes to react-app (and the libraries) in the Magnolia Page editor, deploy the app to Magnolia by running:
 `npm run build`